Megohmmeter

-A Megohmmeter or insulation resistance tester, also colloquially known as megger, is a special type of ohmmeter used to measure the electrical resistance of insulators.
+A megohmmeter or insulation resistance tester, is a special type of ohmmeter used to measure the electrical resistance of insulators.
 Insulating components, for example cable jackets, must be tested for their insulation strength at the time of commissioning and as part of maintenance of high voltage electrical equipment and installations.

 For this purpose, megohmmeters, which can provide high DC voltages (typically in ranges from 500 V to 5 kV, some are up to 15 kV) at specified current capacity, are used.
 Acceptable insulator resistance values are typically 1 to 10 megohms, depending on the standards referenced.